kevinz1194/Heart-Continuous-Score/README.md

 Updated 10/15/2023: Typo with calculation of short-term MCS is fixed, error with IV dosage changed, new loop for maximum time.

 Updated 11/24/2023: Imputation of bilirubin and albumin added.

+Updated 1/19/2024: One-line change to directory so that it is clear that it should be adjusted based on user's file location.

 ### 2. elastic_net_model.R